n349ca/Netreo/EXE/README.md

 All saved into c:\temp (a windows based directory) with the time of days in the file name

 ### Excel_POST_Active_Incidents.exe
-This executable is the same as GET_Active_Incidents.exe with the exception of adding 2 more columns of data In Excel these would be Column G (7) & H (8)
+This executable is the same as API-POST_active_incidents.exe with the exception of adding 2 more columns of data In Excel these would be Column G (7) & H (8)
 Column G adds todays date and time that the program was run Column H is a calculation for how long the incident has been active